ml-gde/e2e-tflite-tutorials/README.md

 Once a project has been completed, please open a PR to [awesome-tfite](https://github.com/margaretmz/awesome-tflite) to add the links of the tflite model, sample code and tutorials.
 * [U-GAT-IT](https://github.com/taki0112/UGATIT) (Selfie <-> Anime) - [project repo](https://github.com/margaretmz/selfie2anime-e2e-tutorial).

+## Contact the admins

+This should be done via GitHub issues. ***Only*** use it when you have something relevant to discuss otherwise the issues will be automatically closed.